What is the Minnesota Health Plan?

-The MHP controls costs through:
+The MHP reduces costs through:

-Administrative efficiency and elimination of the vast bureaucracy devoted to denying care, billing and paying out claims for care at different rates and with different coverage for the same procedure, elimination of insurance marketing and administration.
+Administrative efficiency and elimination of the vast bureaucracy devoted to denying care, billing and paying claims for care at different rates and with different coverage for the same procedure, elimination of insurance marketing and administration.

 Increasing access to preventive services and early intervention for everyone, preventing costly emergency room and hospitalization expenses.

 Bulk purchasing of drugs and medical supplies at lower, negotiated prices